 Scope 2 - For those locations where we are responsible for the purchase of electricity, these are now 100% renewable in over 99% of our locations.
-Coupled with the rationalisation of our branch network and our ongoing energy reduction projects this has resulted in our market-based Scope 2 emissions reducing from 2,840 tCO2e in our 2019 base year, to 108 tCO_e in 2023.
+Coupled with the rationalisation of our branch network and our ongoing energy reduction projects this has resulted in our market-based Scope 2 emissions reducing from 2,840 tCO2e in our 2019 base year, to 108 tCO2e in 2023.

 Scope 3 - Emissions created in our total value chain in 2023 make up 94% or 137,399 tCO.e.
 We continue to work collaboratively with our supply chain partners and customers to reduce that impact.
 Our move towards greener alternative products has meant that we have reduced our "3.11 use of sold goods" carbon emissions by -32% since 2019.
 One key initiative to achieving this is promoting the use of HVO fuel.
-In 2023 we avoided over 1,575 tCO2e through the sale of HVO as an alternative to diesel.
-Also, all cordless and battery products are recharged in our locations with 100% renewable electricity further reducing our impact.
-Waste emissions account for a small proportion of our carbon emissions, but it is our ethos to make a difference and improve wherever we can.
-We are adopting a sustainability mentality with decision we make, knowing it will pay dividends no matter how small.
+In 2023 we avoided over 1,575 tCO_e through the sale of HVO as an alternative to diesel.
+Also, all 20.5% 69.8% cordless and battery products are recharged in our locations with 100% renewable electricity further reducing our impact.
+Waste emissions account for a small proportion of our carbon Zero emissions at point 2023 FLEET emissions, but it is our ethos to make a difference and improve of use INVESTMENT wherever we can.
+We are adopting a sustainability mentality Greener alternative ENVIRONMENTAL technology with decision we make, knowing it will pay dividends no matter ANALYSIS Other CapEx how small.
 We have reduced carbon emissions from the waste we produce through a number of initiatives.
 We have in the first instance sought to limit the volume of waste we generate, and recycling programmes at each location have increased our recycling percentage.
 Any residual waste is sent to waste incineration plants where energy is generated and fed back into the grid.